CatalogueOfLife/data-paleo-tree/README.md

     title = {Polychaete jaw apparatuses and scolecodonts from the Silurian Ireviken Event interval of Gotland, Sweden}, journal = {{GFF}}
 }

-There are also online editors, e.g. https://truben.no/latex/bibtex/#

-Using Mendeley or Zotero can also be used to collaboratively manage references and export them to a BibTex file to be used in the repository.

-## Github webhooks
-Once the dataset is created in ChecklistBank (CLB), Github webhooks can be used to automatically update the copy in ChecklistBank whenever a commit to the repository happens.
-Configure:

- a) the dataset access URL in CLB to point to the github repo zip archive, e.g. https://github.com/CatalogueOfLife/data-vespoidea/archive/refs/heads/master.zip
- b) the github repo webhook in settings to point to http://api.checklistbank.org/importer/{DATASET_KEY}/github
- c) configure github to use a secret that the CLB admin hands over to you confidently.
-Please contact mdoering@gbif.org for this!

-## Git precommit hook
-You can configure a git ore commit hook to automatically update the issued date of your metadata.yaml.
-For this to work simply place the [pre-commit.hook](pre-commit.hook) file into your `.git/hooks` folder.